sama789/EmployMint/README.md

 # EmployMint
 EmployMint is a powerful tool for managing companies, their employees, and their skills.
-I do it only to have Fun with coding
+I'm doing it only to have Fun with coding